snorkel-team/snorkel/snorkel/contrib/fonduer/tutorials/hardware_image/README.md

 # Extracting Images for Transistors from PDF Datasheets

-In this advanced tutorial, we will build a `Fonduer` application to tackle the challenging task of extracting images for specific transistor from their datasheets.
+In this advanced tutorial, we will build a `Fonduer` application to tackle the challenging task of extracting images for specific transistors from their datasheets.
 This is an example of knowledge base construction from _richly formatted data_.

 The entire tutorial can be found in